Kevin Pillar Player Props: Braves vs. Marlins

-Kevin Pillar -- 1-for-3 with a home run and an RBI in his most recent game -- will be in action for the Atlanta Braves against the Miami Marlins, with Edward Cabrera on the hill, on April 24 at 7:20 PM ET.
+After going 1-for-3 with a home run and an RBI in his most recent game, Kevin Pillar and the Atlanta Braves face the Miami Marlins (who will hand the ball to Bryan Hoeing) at 7:20 PM ET on Tuesday.

-In his previous game, he notched a home run while going 1-for-3 against the Astros.
+He notched a home run while going 1-for-3 in his last game against the Astros.

 Kevin Pillar Game Info & Props vs. the Marlins